pfillima/fa18-516-06/project-paper/report.md

 The goals for this project are to gain experience with creating a RESTful API and use sample data retrieved from a public API to use with MongoDB database as well as as with a relational Azure SQL database.

 ## Introduction

+For this project, we create a REST API service using a swagger yaml file to define our service, server side components to implement the service, creation of a cloud-based MongoDB database using MongoDB Atlas, creation of an Azure SQL Database, and a client side component to call the service through a web URL call.